iKuartz/Search-Analytics/README.md

 ![ERD diagram of our database](\db\drawing\ERD_diagram.png)

 ## Basic functionality:
 This search engine is designed to look for words as they are input by the user, delivering results tailored to each user's specific history (if they have one).
-The general rule that defines the order of the results is simple: first, the 20 (could be more) more similar to the query get ordered by **(relevance to the user + general relevance / users who contributed with at least one relevance point).**.
+The general rule that defines the order of the results is simple: first, the 20 (could be more) results **more similar to the query** get ordered by **(relevance to the user + general relevance / users who contributed with at least one relevance point).**.
 Then the next 20, and so on.

 ## How relevance is determined:
 An article or theme gets one **general relevance** point each time a user accesses it, and stays on it for at least 20 seconds. **Relevance to the user** is a count of points only for that user, and the general relevance gets increased by every user.